DPCN-US/www/content/about/team/kelly.md

 <!--more-->

 Originally from central Illinois, Kelly moved to Colorado fifteen years ago to pursue a Master of Music from CU Boulder.
 She still performs occassionally in the Denver metro area, and she also enjoys making art, reading, and spending time with friends and family.
-Kelly has a son, [Alexander](https://watt.ws/agw), and a dog, [Annie](/about/team/annie) (as seen in her photo above).
+Kelly has a son, [Alexander](https://watt.ws/agw).